ISTD Examinations & Medal Tests Information

 The ISTD achieved Government recognition in November 2000 through the Qualifications and Curriculum Authority (QCA) and was further recognised to operate in the Qualifications and Credit Framework in 2010 by the Office of the Qualifications and Examinations Regulator (Ofqual).
 Ofqual is now the successor to QCA as the Regulator for England and for qualifications on the QCF delivered in Northern Ireland, and works in conjunction with the Department for Education and Skills of the Welsh Assembly Government, as the Regulator, which recognises the ISTD in Wales.

-Modern and Tap students will be entered for examination when their teacher feels that they are ready, and each grade takes approximately 3 to 4 terms of preparation at one lesson a week.
-We usually run one session of Modern & Tap exams a year, and occasionally two sessions - it will depend on when the current students are ready.
-Tap exams can be taken from Primary to Advanced 2, and for Modern we offer them from Primary to Grade 3, after which we transition our pupils into contemporary style, which is not examined.
+Tap and Ballroom & Latin (Children's Strictly) students will be entered for examination when their teacher feels that they are ready, and each grade normally takes approximately 3 to 4 terms of preparation at one lesson a week.
+We usually run one session of Modern, Tap, B&L exams a year, and occasionally two sessions - it will depend on when the current students are ready.
+Tap exams can be taken from Primary to Advanced 2, and for B&L we offer them from Grade 1 to Grade 3 at present.
 Preparation for examinations requires attendance at 3-5 additional classes in the run up to the exam, depending on the grade.

 Under 6s - Under 8s - Social One Dance Test (SODT) - Social Dance Test (SDT) 1, 2, 3, 4 - Pre Bronze - Bronze - Silver - Gold